-- Name: VM\Reserve\Guest\Mem\checkbox - 6.
-Select Configuration Parameters and then +Add Parameter. - 7.
-Add the following two parameters: - pciHole.start = "2048" (Note: This only applies for VMs that have more than 2GB of configured memory.)
+- 6. Select Configuration Parameters and then +Add Parameter. - 7.
+Add the following parameters (as shown in the following examples): - pciHole.start = "2048" (Note: This only applies for VMs that have more than 2GB of configured memory.)

 hypervisor.cpuid.v0 = "FALSE"